TheCollegeHub/azure-test-track/README.md

 ## Usage
-One of the main methods of this package is createTestRunByExecution, which allows you to create a test run and update results based on a provided test plan name and test result file.
+- One of the main methods of this package is `createTestRunByExecution`, which allows you to create a test run and update results based on a provided test plan name and test result file.
+- You can associated automated tests to your Azure Test Plan - TestCases using `associtedTestCaseToAutomation`.
+You can try to use the [Azure Test Track VSCode Extension](https://marketplace.visualstudio.com/items?itemName=araujosnathan.azure-test-track) also, if you want to associate manually when you are coding your tests.
+- If you did'nt created test cases in your plan and want an easy way to create them from autotomated tests, you can use `createTestCasesInSuite.`

+For more information, see the [CHANGELOG](./CHANGELOG.md).

 ## Example
 Here's an example of how to use